data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

-In order to make sure that the concept of the base-cost matrix is understood, let us consider an example.
-For example the third cell from above and second from the left.
+In order to make sure that the concept of the base-cost matrix is understood, let us consider an example from the chart above.
+For instance, the third cell from the top and second from the left.
 At this position the first array (shown on the columns) has a value of 2 and the second array (shown on the index) has a value of 4.
 The squared distance between these two elements is equal to 4, which is also shown in the matrix.

-The base-cost matrix can be understood as the fixed cost one would incur when choosing to go along that path.
-This becomes clearer as soon as we start filling in the distance-matrix.
-The procedure of how to fill in the distance matrix is called *dynamic programming*.
-That is because we cannot fill everything in at once, but we have to go one step after another.
+This value of 4 can be understood as the cost of matching these two elements.

-A good analogy of understanding how we fill in the distance matrix is to imagine that we have a chess-king, which starts in the lower left of the matrix and then goes and explores the matrix.
+After we build the entire base-cost matrix, it is now time to fill the distance-matrix.
+Filling the distance-matrix does not happen all at once.
+Rather it happens one after another, since each element depends on the previously calculated value.
+This approach is also referred to as **dynamic programming**.
+A good analogy of understanding how we fill in the distance matrix is to imagine that we have a chess-king, which starts in the lower left of the matrix and then goes and explores every path of the matrix.
 For those who do not know, a chess king can only move one square at a time in every direction.
 The procedure begins by filling in the bottom left element of the base-cost matrix into our yet still empty distance matrix (in our case a zero).

-The chess king then starts exploring the boundary cells.
-Every time the chess king moves to a new square he incurs the cost of the base-cost matrix, but he also drags with him the minimum adjacent cost of the squares behind him.
+The chess king then starts exploring the boundary cells of the distance-matrix.
+Every time the chess king moves to a new square **he incurs the cost of the base-cost matrix, but he also drags with him the minimum adjacent cost of the squares behind him**.
 The graphic below shows the result of that step.
 The calculation of the blue 22, for example was done by checking the base-cost element at that position (9) and summing the previous value to it (13).
 The same applies to the red 5 in the bottom row.
 Here again we first check the element of the base-cost matrix at that position (4) and sum the previous value (1) to it.

 ![](/assets/post_images/dtw/cost_matrix1.png)